adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-12-forestry-to-cloudcannon-the-full-migration-guide.md

   featured_image:
   featured_image_alt:
 ---
+***We've recently released a helpful migration tool!
+Once you've connected your existing Forestry site repository to CloudCannon, we'll automatically generate a CloudCannon config file from your Forestry settings.***<br>***​​​​***

+---

-***We recently released a Migration tool to help you migrate your existing Forestry configuration into CloudCannon config.&nbsp;***<br>***<a target="_blank" rel="noopener" href="https://github.com/CloudCannon/cloudcannon-config-migrator">Find the tool here &gt;</a><br>​​​​​​***<br><br>As the Forestry CMS moves towards its sunset, many Hugo, 11ty, and Jekyll developers are looking for a new home for their Jamstack websites.
+As the Forestry CMS moves towards its sunset, many Hugo, 11ty, and Jekyll developers are looking for a new home for their Jamstack websites.
 CloudCannon is a Git-based CMS which has been around since 2014 and powers thousands of websites for Fortune 500 companies, digital agencies, freelancers, and global businesses.

 CloudCannon shares many similarities with Forestry, making for an easy transition for both developers and content editors alike.
 This post details a full guide for Forestry features and concepts, how they translate to CloudCannon, and the steps developers need to take to make the transition.

----

 ## A Forestry.io alternative